Updated: Sept. 23, 2020

 ORTHOTICS & PROSTHETICS + BIONICS

 Mary Free Bed Orthotics & Prosthetics + Bionics clinics across Michigan, as well as custom seating and assistive technology services, are available to serve you.
-As with all our outpatient services, patients and parents or guardians of pediatric patients will complete a brief health screening and be asked to wear a mask and sanitize your hands.
+As with all our outpatient services, patients and parents or guardians of pediatric patients will complete a brief health screening and be asked to wear a mask (or a face shield if you’re medically unable to wear a mask) and sanitize your hands.

 O & P + B staff members are on-call 24/7 for emergencies.
 If you have a question, call the location closest to you: